aphatcodefactory/code_samples/2-samples-tiere2015-voting/1-readmefirst.txt

 It also was intended for the society for the prevention of cruelty to animals in Klosterneuburg, but the sponsors, except ONE PRIVATE person, (Klosterneuburg's township included) boycotted, SO THAT'S THE REASON WHY I STOPPED PROGRAMMING, FOR THE PRESENT.
 But I'll continue/reprogram it (in OBJ.O.-PHP).

+--> project started reprogramming in OO-PHP on 11/02/2020